 Another benefit of an LLC is its flexibility in operation.
 Depending on the state, you can choose whether or not to require formal meetings for your company's decision-making process.

 Additionally, if there are multiple owners, they don't have to be members at all times, unlike sole proprietorships, requiring full-time interest from the owner.

 What Are the Disadvantages of an LLC vs. A Sole Proprietorship?

 The biggest disadvantage of an LLC vs. a sole proprietorship is payroll taxes.
 These payroll tax rates are typically much higher than the personal income tax rate of sole-proprietorship owners.

-This can be a serious disadvantage for a business owner who wants to keep their payroll costs down.
+This can be a serious disadvantage for business owners who want to keep their payroll costs down.

 You may be required to pay State Business Taxes and Unemployment Taxes in addition to personal federal, state, local, and self-employed FICA payments.

-The cost of filing an LLC's tax return may be higher in comparison to the sole proprietorships.
+The cost of filing an LLC's tax return may be higher than that of sole proprietorships.